How are we monitoring air quality in Solihull?

 How can I reduce my own emissions?

 You can take a range of actions to reduce your own emissions.
-A good place to start in reducing a your own emissions is to look at how you shop, travel, cook, heat, and use your home.
-If you wanted to reduce your emissions some of the questions you could ask yourself are:
+A good place to start in reducing your own emissions is to look at how you shop, travel, cook, heat, and use your home.
+Below are some of the ways you could help to improve air quality:

 How can I protect myself from pollution?